Advancing social justice through transformative practice.

 Professional schools in American universities offer discipline-specific clinical services and training in law, psychology and social work.
 The Interprofessional Center for Counseling and Legal Services at the University of St. Thomas is among the first in the country through which faculty, staff and students from law, psychology and social work collaborate to help clients in need.
 At the same time, students from all three disciplines gain practical experience working on real cases, learning skills that will serve them well in their future careers.

-Through the IPC, students from the School of Law, the Graduate School of Professional Psychology (a school of the College of Education, Leadership and Counseling) and the University of St. Thomas/St. Catherine University School of Social Work can help people and communities who face complex legal, psychological and social issues but lack the resources to pay for the professional services they need.
+Through the IPC, students from the School of Law, the Graduate School of Professional Psychology (a school of the College of Education, Leadership and Counseling) and the University of St. Thomas School of Social Work can help people and communities who face complex legal, psychological and social issues but lack the resources to pay for the professional services they need.

-Under the guidance of the center’s faculty and fellows, law students represent and assist underserved populations of the Twin Cities in eleven practice areas: elder, immigration, community justice, catholic social thought and the united nations, consumer bankruptcy, bankruptcy litigation, federal commutations, federal appellate, immigration appellate, religious liberty appellate and nonprofit organizations.
+Under the guidance of the center’s faculty and fellows, law students represent and assist underserved populations of the Twin Cities in fourteen practice areas: elder law and guardianship, immigration, community justice, catholic social thought and the united nations, criminal defense, consumer bankruptcy, bankruptcy litigation, federal commutations, federal appellate, appellate immigration, religious liberty appellate, nonprofit organizations, trademark and special education.
 The social work and psychology clinics are supervised by licensed faculty from their respective schools.
 With extensive client interaction, the center provides unparalleled opportunities for experiential learning.
 Student connection to clients is deep, and the work is often intense.
 Through their work, students develop a distinctive link to the community that is in harmony with the University of St. Thomas mission.

 In the center, students from all three schools frequently work together, learning the collaborative skills critical to successful practices.
 Problems addressed range from health care issues to political asylum to bridge building with community stakeholders and problem solving in distressed communities.
 At the same time, these students are learning the practical skills that will serve them well throughout their careers.